Onion For Hair Loss

 Onion Flavonoids Are Anti-Inflammatory

-Apart from giving onions their color, these flavonoids have anti-inflammatory properties, which can help reduce hair loss.2
+Apart from giving onions their color, these flavonoids have anti-inflammatory properties, which can help reduce hair loss.3

 Sulfur Compounds In Onion Fight Infections

-ACSOs also make onions rich in sulfur, which is both antibacterial and antifungal and can help combat scalp infections that cause hair loss.3
+ACSOs also make onions rich in sulfur, which is both antibacterial and antifungal and can help combat scalp infections that cause hair loss.4

 As sulfur helps develop collagen, which strengthens hair, it also helps regenerate hair follicles and stimulate hair growth.

-The right amount of sulfur helps regenerate hair follicles and stimulate hair regrowth as well because it is essential in the development of collagen, which is responsible for hair strength.
-The magnesium, calcium, and potassium in onions also promote circulation and decrease inflammation.4
+The right amount of sulfur helps regenerate hair follicles and stimulate hair regrowth.
+This is because it helps develop the collagen responsible for hair strength.
+The magnesium, calcium, and potassium in onions also promote blood circulation and decrease inflammation.5

 Quercetin In Onion Combats Hair Loss Due To Inflammation